Dejan Joveljić: LA Galaxy

-On 5 August 2021, Joveljić signed a four-and-a-half-year deal with MLS side LA Galaxy.

-He signed as a U22 Initiative player.
+On 5 August 2021, Joveljić signed a four-and-a-half-year deal with MLS side LA Galaxy as a U22 Initiative player.
 On 15 August 2024, Joveljić scored a brace in El Tráfico, securing LA Galaxy's 4–2 victory.

 Sporting Kansas City

 On 1 February 2025, Joveljić signed a three year designated player contract with Sporting Kansas City for a transfer fee of $4 million.
 This marked the first cash-for-player trade in MLS history.
+Joveljić scored 26 goals and had 3 assists in 55 appearances for SKC.

+Seattle Sounders FC

+On 25 August 2026, Joveljić was traded from Kansas City to Seattle Sounders FC for $6 million while retaining his Designated Player contract.
+The four-year contract includes a club option that extends through the end of the 2030–31 season.
+He made his Sounders on 29 August against Chicago Fire FC, scoring both goals in a 2–2 draw.
+He became the second Sounders player to score twice in their debut, joining Fredy Montero who scored twice in his Sounders debut in 2009.

 International career

-Being an ethnic Serb born and raised in the Republika Srpska entity within Bosnia and Herzegovina, Joveljić has represented Serbia since young age.
-After games with Serbian under-16 & under-17 national teams, Joveljić made his debut for under-18 level on 15 December 2015 in a match against Ukraine.
-Later he missed the whole 2016 due to injury and returned to the team scoring a goal in a match against Uzbekistan on 20 April 2017.
-Playing for the team, Joveljić noted 6 goals on 6 matches, including games against Czech Republic and France when he scored a twice at each.
+As an ethnic Serb born and raised in the Republika Srpska entity within Bosnia and Herzegovina, Joveljić has represented Serbia since his youth.
+After games with the Serbian under-16 & under-17 national teams, Joveljić made his debut for the under-18 level on 15 December 2015 in a match against Ukraine.

+He missed the whole 2016 season due to illness and returned to the team scoring a goal in a match against Uzbekistan on 20 April 2017.
+Playing for the team, Joveljić notched six goals in six matches, including games against Czech Republic and France in which he scored twice each.
 In August 2017, Joveljić was called into the Serbia U19 squad, when he made a debut at the memorial tournament "Stevan Vilotić – Ćele".
-Scoring a twice in 3–1 victory over Israel, Joveljić contributed to winning a trophy, after which he was elected for the most prospective player on the tournament.
-Joveljić got his first call in Serbian under-21 team by coach Goran Đorović in December 2017.
-He made his debut for the team in away friendly against Qatar on 17 December 2017.
-While with under-19 level, Joveljić also scored against Bulgaria and Sweden in March 2018, missing to qualify for the 2018 UEFA European Under-19 Championship with Serbia.
+Scoring twice in 3–1 victory over Israel, Joveljić contributed to winning a trophy, after which he was elected for the most promising player on the tournament.

+Joveljić got his first call-up for the Serbian under-21 team by coach Goran Đorović in December 2017.
+He made his debut for the team in an away friendly against Qatar on 17 December 2017.
+While at the under-19 level, Joveljić also scored against Bulgaria and Sweden in March 2018, missing to qualify for the 2018 UEFA European Under-19 Championship with Serbia.

 He made his debut for the senior national team on 7 June 2021 in a friendly against Jamaica.